Marker-Inc-Korea/AutoRAG/docs/source/evaluate_metrics/retrieval_contents.md

 Next, let's look at the number of overlapping tokens in gt and result

-- The first is that all 6 tokens overlap with GT, so the number of overlapping tokens is 6.
+- The first is that all six tokens overlap with GT, so the number of overlapping tokens is 6.
-- The second has 4 tokens overlapping except for the 'I'.
+- The second has four tokens overlapping except for the 'I.'
-- The third has 4 tokens overlapping except for 'I' and 'water'.
+- The third has four tokens overlapping except for 'I' and 'water.'

 ## 1. Token Precision